 The DEBS conference covers topics in distributed and event-based computing.
 The scope of the conference includes systems dealing with collecting, detecting, processing and responding to events through distributed middleware and applications.
-Examples of application domains covered by the conference include the Internet of Things, sensor networks, social networking, finance, healthcare and logistics, computer and network security.
-Technologies discussed include real-time analytics, complex-event detection, reliability and resilience, distributed ledger and blockchains, energy management and green computing, data stream processing, big/fast data analysis, event processing for AI/ML, AI/ML for event processing, security and encryption in stream processing, embedded systems, and cloud, peer-to-peer, ubiquitous and mobile computing.
+Examples of application domains covered by the conference include the Internet of Things, sensor networks, social networking, finance, transportation, healthcare and logistics, computer and network security.
+Technologies discussed include complex event recognition and forecasting, real-time analytics, reliability and resilience, distributed ledger and blockchains, energy management and green computing, data stream reasoning, big/fast data analysis, event processing for Artificial Intelligence and vice versa, security and encryption in stream processing, embedded systems, and cloud, peer-to-peer, ubiquitous and mobile computing.
 Topics relevant to enterprise-level computing include enterprise application integration, real-time enterprises, Web services and support for enterprises to respond in a timely fashion to changing situations.
-Topics covered include, but are not limited to:
+The covered topics include, but are not limited to:

-Models, architectures and paradigms: Event-driven architectures, real-time analytics, complex event processing, event processing for AI/ML, event processing in big and fast data, data stream processing, security and encryption in stream processing, rule-based systems, in-network processing, logic-based event recognition, event correlation, and pattern languages.
+Models, architectures and paradigms: Complex event processing, event-driven architectures, trustworthy event-based systems, real-time analytics, intelligent event processing, event processing in big and fast data, data stream processing, security and encryption in stream processing, complex event forecasting, in-network processing, logic-based complex event recognition, online relational learning, distributed event pattern learning, event correlation and pattern languages.

 Systems and software: Distributed data processing, distributed programming, federated event-based systems, AI/ML for event processing, information-centric networking, software-defined networking, security, reliability and resilience, distributed ledger and blockchains, programmable hardware, energy management and green computing as well as cloud, fog, ubiquitous and mobile computing.

-Applications: Use cases, requirements and applications of distributed and event-based systems in various domains including Internet-of-Things, cyber-physical systems, sensor networks, social networking, multimedia analytics, finance, healthcare and logistics, computer and network security, smart contracts and blockchains.
+Applications: Use cases, requirements and applications of distributed and event-based systems in various domains including Internet-of-Things, life sciences, moving object applications, smart cities, cyber-physical systems, sensor networks, social networking, multimedia analytics, finance, healthcare and logistics, computer and network security, smart contracts and blockchains.
 Also, relevant topics span enterprise-level computing, including enterprise application integration, real-time enterprises, event-based business process management, and support for enterprises to respond in a timely fashion to changing situations.

 All submissions must be original, unpublished and cannot be under review for another publishing forum during the time it is under submission to DEBS.

 The conference adopts a double-blind review process for the research track, where neither authors nor reviewers know each other’s identities.
+Supplementary material should not reveal the identity of the authors.
 This means that papers must not list or otherwise identify the authors.
 References to previous work should be done in the third person as to not reveal the identities of the authors.
 Research track submissions that are not anonymous may be rejected without review.

-Research Track papers must be no longer than 12 pages.
-The authors of accepted papers will be given a choice between different copyright agreements, in accordance with the recent changes in the ACM policy.
-The options will include new opportunities for open access as well as the traditional ACM copyright agreement.
-Papers can be submitted via HotCRP (PDF files only).
-Submissions to the research track will be evaluated by a Research Program Committee. https://debs2020.hotcrp.com.
+Submissions to the research track will be evaluated by the Research Program Committee.
+The authors of accepted papers will be given a choice between different copyright agreements, according to the recent changes in the ACM policy.
+The options will include opportunities for open access as well as the traditional ACM copyright agreement.

 |Tutorial Proposal Submission|